wordofwarning/wordofwarning.org/current/2020-springsummer/gerald/index.md

 *Presented by* Royal Exchange Theatre*,* Contact *+* Word of Warning

 #### In Brief
-A daring + unapologetic examination of religion, pop culture + Black representation.<br>Who would you rather pray to?
+A daring + unapologetic examination of religion, pop culture + Black representation.<br><br>Who would you rather pray to?
 Beyoncé or white Jesus?

 #### Venue + Booking Details
 Dates: Thursday 19, Friday 20 + Saturday 21 March 2020, ***7.XXpm***